Nabucco pipeline: Fossil fuels

 Some NGOs criticize the EIB and EBRD for their willingness to finance a fossil fuel project, claiming that it goes against the November 2007 resolution on trade and climate change passed in the European Union Parliament.
 The resolution calls for "the discontinuation of public support via export credit agencies and public investment banks, for fossil fuel projects."
 Non-governmental organizations also show disapproval, due to the public banks decision to be lenient to Turkmenistan Human and civil rights conditions.

 Security aspects

 Concerns have been raised about the safety of the project.
 Gas for the Nabucco pipeline coming from Azerbaijan and Turkmenistan will have to pass near areas of instability in the South Caucasus.

 Reasons of failure

-The main reasons of Nabucco’s failure were political rather than commercial.
+The failure of the Nabucco project is attributed to a combination of factors: the project's economic impracticality, the inability to secure reliable gas supplies from Turkmenistan due to the undefined legal status of the Caspian Sea, and fierce competition from Russia's rival project.
 Moscow was able to safeguard its dominant market share in Central and Eastern Europe and then pressured most of these countries to support Gazprom’s South Stream pipeline, a rival to Nabucco.
 Nabucco pipeline lacked the necessary political and diplomatic support from both the EU and the United States to overcome pressures from Russia and Gazprom.